SAP/luigi/container/examples/README.md

       context='{"content":"some extra content"}'
     ></luigi-compound-container>
 ```
 The *compoundConfig* parameter works similar to the [compound parameter](https://docs.luigi-project.io/docs/navigation-parameters-reference?section=compound).
-For Luigi compound container it is recommended to use a *grid* structure.
+It is used to configure your compound microfrontend structure by letting you arrange a customizable grid layout of the microfrontends.
 In this example we have 2 columns and 4 web components.

 ```
-import './bundle.js';
-    document.getElementById('compound1').compoundConfig = {
+    yourCompoundContainerElement.compoundConfig = {
       renderer: {
         use: 'grid',
         config: {